bitrise-io/devcenter/_articles/jp/api/managing-ios-code-signing-files-with-bitrise-api.md

 ---
 {% include not_translated_yet.html %}

+{% include message_box.html type="note" title="iOS code signing with the Bitrise API" content=" This guide describes how to manage your iOS code signing files with the Bitrise API.
+If you'd like to learn more about how to do the same on the UI, please check out [iOS code signing on Bitrise](/code-signing/ios-code-signing/code-signing/). "%}

 You can upload, update, list, and delete iOS code signing files with the [relevant Bitrise API](https://api-docs.bitrise.io/).
 In this guide we show you how and in what order to use those code signing endpoints.
 First, here is a summary of all our iOS code signing endpoints and their functions.